-The financial statements of the Predecessor as of December 31, 2012 and 2013, and for each of the years in the three-year period ended December 31, 2013 and the financial statements of Antero Midstream Partners LP as of and for the year ended December 31, 2014, have been incorporated by reference herein in reliance on the reports of KPMG LLP, independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.
+The financial statements of Antero Midstream Partners LP and its accounting predecessor as of December 31, 2013 and 2014, and for each of the years in the three-year period ended December 31, 2014 have been incorporated by reference herein in reliance on the reports of KPMG LLP, independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.

-The financial statements of Antero Water LLC Predecessor as of December 31, 2013 and 2014, and for each of the years in the three-year period ended December 31, 2014, have been incorporated by reference herein in reliance on the reports of KPMG LLP, independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.
+The financial statements of Antero Water LLC Predecessor as of December 31, 2013 and 2014, and for each of the years in the threeyear period ended December 31, 2014, have been incorporated by reference herein in reliance on the reports of KPMG LLP, independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.